-Supreme Court Will Review Trump’s Travel And Refugee Ban — And Allow Partial Enforcement For Now
+Supreme Court Partially Allows Trump's Ban Against Travel From Six Muslim-Majority Countries And Refugees

 The Supreme Court will review President Trump's travel ban, the court announced on Monday morning.

-In the meantime, the court limited the injunctions against enforcement of both the travel and refugee bans.
-This decision allows the federal government to implement the bans against those without connections to people or groups in the US.
+In the meantime, the court allowed the federal government to implement the travel and refugee bans contained in Trump's March 6 executive order in part — against those without connections to people or groups in the US.

+The parts of the travel and refugee bans that the Supreme Court ruling allows to be enforced will go into effect in 72 hours — should the administration adhere to the timeline laid out in a presidential memorandum Trump issued on June 14.

+In a statement after the ruling, President Trump said, "Today's unanimous Supreme Court decision is a clear victory for our national security.
+It allows the travel suspension for the six terror-prone countries and the refugee suspension to become largely effective."

 This is a developing story.
 Please check back at BuzzFeed News for the latest.